Glossary for business users of the Power BI service

 [Power BI Desktop, Power BI Mobile, the Power BI service, and others] Another way to refer to one of the Power BI tools.
 It's OK to use Power BI environment (tenant) in documentation where it might help business analysts who are familiar with the term tenant to know it's the same thing.

 Power BI uses explicit measures and implicit measures (see definition).
-Explicit measures are created by report designers and saved with the dataset.
-They are displayed in Power BI as fields, and can therefore be used over and over.
+Explicit measures are created by report designers and saved with the semantic model.
+They're displayed in Power BI as fields, and can therefore be used over and over.
 For example, a report designer creates an explicit measure TotalInvoice that sums all invoice amounts.
-Colleagues who use that dataset, and who have edit access to the report, can select that field and use it to create a visual.
-When an explicit measure is added or dragged onto a report canvas, Power BI does not apply an aggregation.
-Creating explicit measures requires edit access to the dataset.
+Colleagues who use that semantic model, and who have edit access to the report, can select that field and use it to create a visual.
+When an explicit measure is added or dragged onto a report canvas, Power BI doesn't apply an aggregation.
+Creating explicit measures requires edit access to the semantic model.

 Verb meaning to add to the Favorites list for quick access to frequently visited dashboards and reports in Power BI.
 When you no longer want them as a favorite, you unfavorite them.